 - Outside lane width to be determined during the predesign phase.
-See Section 301.3 and ADOT Bicycle Policy for lane width criteria. - An additional left-turn lane in each direction may be required if warranted by traffic volumes. - ▲ Use WB-50 from the exit ramp center lane to the crossroad innermost through lane to locate the end of the small median island. - Use WB-67 from the exit ramp center on the simil means island.
-Use WB-67 from the exit ramp center on the simil means island, outermost through lane to verify the minimum turning path for the Interstate Semiltrailer.
-WB-67 is also used from the crossroad left turn lane to the entrance ramp outside lane to locate the Inside ramp/crossroad roadway edge line. - Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.
+See Section 301.3 and ADOT Bicycle Policy for lane width criteria. - An additional left-turn lane in each direction may be required if warranted by traffic volumes. - ▲ Use WB-50 from the exit ramp center lane to the crossroad innermost through lane to locate the end of the small median island. - A Use WB-67 from the exit ramp center lane to the crossroad outermost through lane to verify the minimum turning path for the Interstate Semitralier.
+WB-67 is also used from the crossroad left turn lane to the entrance ramp outside lane to locate the inside ramp/crossroad roadway edge line. - Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.

-Non-Curb & Gutter With AC Pavement Shown For Curb & Gutter With PCC Pavement See Figure 505.1B, Sheet 2 of 2
+Non-Curb & Gutter With AC Pavement Shown For Curb & Gutter With PCC Pavement See Figure 505.1B, Sheet 2 of 2 4 - LANE

-4 - LANE CROSSROAD / RAMP INTERSECTION FIGURE 505.1B
+CROSSROAD / RAMP

+INTERSECTION

+FIGURE 505.1B

+Sheet 1 of 2

 - Outside lane width to be determined during predesign phase.

 See Section 301.3 and ADDT Bicycle Policy for lane width criteria.

-Use WB-50 from the exit ramp inside lane to the crossroad innermost through lane to locate the end of the small median Island.
-WB-50 is also used from the crossroad inside left turn lane to the entrance ramp inside lane to locate the end of the small median island and to locate the inside ramp/crossroad roadway edge line.
-Use WB-75 for the cub crossroad roadway edge line. - Use WB-67 from the exit ramp center lane to the crossroad outermost through lane to show the minimum turning path for the Interstate Semitrailer, WB-67 is also used from the crossroad outside left turn lane to the entance ramp outside lane to locate the crossroad large median Island. - Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.
+▲ Use WB-50 from the exit ramp inside lane to the crossroad innermost through lane to locate the end of the small median island.
+WB-50 is also used from the crossroad inside left turn lane to the entrance ramp inside lane to locate the end of the small median island and to locate the inside ramp/crossroad roadway edge line. - Use WB-67 from the exit ramp center lane to the crossroad outermost through lane to show the minimum turning path for the Interstate Semitralier.
+WB-67 is also used from the crossroad outside left turn lane to the entance ramp outside lane to locate the crossroad large median Island. - Smaller radius or mult-centered curves based on minimum turning path of the required design vehicle are acceptable.